Home » Do Parrots Need Their Beaks Trimmed?

 Overgrown beaks that need trimming become crooked and misaligned due to the beak’s curvature.

-This is called “scissor beak” (crossed beak) and occurs when the lower and upper jaws don’t meet properly.
+This is called “scissor beak” (crossed beak), occurring when the lower and upper jaws don’t meet.
 In severe cases, the parrot won’t be able to open or close its mouth.

 Cockatoos and macaws are most at risk of developing “scissor beak.”